rentpath/identity.js/README.md

   </script>
   ```

-5. Again, choose a trigget to **Fire on All Pages**.
+5. Again, choose a trigger to **Fire on All Pages**.

 6. Save the tag.

-Finally, open a container that is present on each page of your site, add the _Load RUID Library_ and _Track RUID_ tags, and publish the new version of the container.
-Once published, the new tags should work immediately.
+Finally, open a container that is present on each page of your site, add both
+the _Load RUID Library_ and _Track RUID_ tags you jsut created, and publish the new version of the container.

+Once published, the tracking code should work immediately.